 Let’s talk about the Durability of Laminate & Engineered Wood Flooring

 The beauty of hardwood flooring cannot be overstated.
-However, they are readily damaged and may turn dull with time.
+However, they can be readily damaged and may turn dull with time.
 Engineered flooring has a solid wood top layer, which makes it more durable.
 As a result, this sort of flooring is just as prone to damage as solid hardwood flooring.
 Scratches, dents, and dings are just a few examples.

 Laminate flooring is a popular choice among families with children or pets, as well as anybody looking for a stain-resistant, low-maintenance solution.
 It is significantly more scratch-resistant and dent-resistant than hardwood flooring.
 Laminate flooring resists stains and fading.
 Laminate chips with time, and you won’t be able to refinish them, so you’ll have to replace them.
 When it comes to durability, laminate is the ideal choice in flooring since it is so resistant to scratches and other damage.

-Engineered and laminate flooring are comparable in terms of cleaning and maintenance since both are delicate surfaces that should never be wet cleaned.
+Engineered and laminate flooring are comparable in terms of cleaning and maintenance since both are delicate surfaces that should never be wet-cleaned.
 Using a dry brush or dry mop as often as possible is the simplest approach to keep these types of flooring clean.

 Steamers and moist mops are not recommended.
 Ammonia-based cleaning solutions should never be used.
 Squeeze the mop as much as possible until it’s almost dry if you need to apply the liquid to the surfaces.